Skip to main content

 The following table summarises strategies for discussion board based assessment.
 Most of these strategies are equally applicable to assessing participation in face-to-face classroom learning activities.

-Figure 1: Strategies to engage students in more active and productive discussion board tasks for assessment (adapted from Williams & Wache, 2005: 6)
+Table 1: Strategies to engage students in more active and productive discussion board tasks for assessment (adapted from Williams & Wache, 2005, p.
+6)

 Strategy